History of Burkina Faso: Ancient and medieval history

-Iron production occurred in regions near Douroula at least as far back as the 8th century BC and was widely practiced across the region by the 5th century BC.
+Iron production occurred in regions near Douroula at least as far back as the 8th century BCE and was widely practiced across the region by the 5th century BCE.
 Furnaces, mines, and surrounding dwellings dating from this time period are found across the country.

 Recent archeological discoveries at Bura in southwest Niger and in adjacent southwest Burkina Faso have documented the existence of the iron-age Bura culture from the 3rd century to the 13th century.
 The Bura-Asinda system of settlements apparently covered the lower Niger River valley, including the Boura region of Burkina Faso.
-Further research is needed to understand the role this early civilization played in the ancient and medieval history of West Africa.
+Further research is needed to understand the role this early culture played in the ancient and medieval history of West Africa.

 Loropéni is an ancient stone ruin which was linked to the gold trade between the 14th and 17th centuries.
 It is a World Heritage Site.

-From medieval times until the end of the 19th century, the central region of present day Burkina Faso was ruled by the Mossi people, descendants of warriors of the Dagomba people of present-day Ghana, who mixed with Mandé and other local peoples in the 11th century.
+From medieval times until the end of the 19th century, the central region of present-day Burkina Faso was ruled by the Mossi people, descendants of warriors of the Dagomba people of present-day Ghana, who mixed with Mandé and other local peoples in the 11th century.
 During this time the Mossi Kingdoms successfully defended their territory, religious beliefs and social structure against forcible attempts at conquest and conversion by their Muslim neighbors to the northwest.

 French Upper Volta

 The French arrived and claimed the area in 1896, but Mossi resistance ended only with the capture of their capital Ouagadougou in 1901.
 In 1919, certain provinces from Ivory Coast were united into French Upper Volta in the French West Africa federation.
 In 1932, the new colony was split up for economic reasons; it was reconstituted in 1937 as an administrative division called the Upper Coast.
 After World War II, the Mossi actively pressured the French for separate territorial status and on September 4, 1947, Upper Volta became a French West African territory again in its own right.

 A revision in the organization of French Overseas Territories began with the passage of the Basic Law (Loi Cadre) of July 23, 1956.
 This act was followed by reorganizational measures approved by the French parliament early in 1957 that ensured a large degree of self-government for individual territories.
 Upper Volta became an autonomous republic in the French community on December 11, 1958.
-On July 11, 1960 France agreed to Upper Volta becoming fully independent.
+On July 11, 1960, France agreed to Upper Volta becoming fully independent.